JeeZeh/jesse-bot/README.md

 Requires Discord Members intent.

 To create voice channel notifications requires permission to create invites from whatever Discord server it is a part of.

+## Formatting and Linting

+This repo supports formatting and linting with the following tools:

+- isort
+- black
+- mypy
+- flake8

+To run the formatter, start from the repo root and run `python lib/format.py`